jzhang369/CEG7420/lecture_notes_summer_2025/pcodes.md

 # @category: GhidraScripting
 # @author: Junjie Zhang

-# inst is an assembly instruction
+from ghidra.program.model.pcode import PcodeOp myListing = currentProgram.getListing()
+instructionIterator = myListing.getInstructions(True)
 for inst in instructionIterator:
     #using getPcode(), you will get a list of pcode operations.
     pcodeList = inst.getPcode()
     print("{}".format(inst))
     for pcode in pcodeList:
+      print(pcode)
 ```

 ### **From RAW/Refined P-Code to Assembly**

 Every p-code instruction is associated with the original machine/assembly instruction where it originates from.
 It should be made clear that one machine/assembley instruction is typically translated into one p-code instruction or a sequence of p-code instruction.
 Each p-code instruction is uniquely identified by its **sequence number**.

+You can use `getSeqnum()` to get an instance of the `sequencenumber` class.
+And then you can use the following methods:

 1. `getTarget()`: returns the address of the assembley instruction from which this P-Code instruction is coming.
    + A sequence number contains **the address** of the original assembly instruction the pcode instruction originates from.